simsek97/javascript-module-usecases/README.md

 However, having different libraries work together brings out some difficulties like conflicting each other.
 In order to resolve such issues, javascript libraries are encapsulated which is mostly called module.

 # History
 In a traditional way of Javascript development, dependencies and encapsulation are totally the responsibility of developers.
-This is mostyl done by loading libraries in a manual order.
+This is mostly done by loading libraries in a manual order so that they do not conflict.

 This is a simple example of jQuery, Bootstrap page.